 10 ways to find inspiration for design projects

 One of my favorite ways to find inspiration is looking through magazines.
 I like to keep a stack of magazines to flip through if I need inspiration for colors, themes, and styles.
-Fashion, interior design or home decor, as well as travel magazine, work great for this.
+Fashion, interior design or home decor, as well as travel magazines, work great for this.

 Pinterest is so amazing if you’re looking to get inspired because you can search for keywords.
 This is good if you already have a general idea.
 It’s also a great way to collect inspiration for mood boards.
 If you’re planning a bigger project a mood or inspiration board is a good first step for getting you started.